“Back in 2001 I worked in the grocery business overseeing stores throughout the country.

 When I woke up not many hours later, I heard the shower going.
 Then I heard someone leave the apartment.
 A bit later I finally salvaged enough energy to get up.
 I told Simon to get off the couch and jump in the shower.
 I turned the TV on.
 I immediately saw a tower had been hit.
 I opened the curtain and could see the smoke as I looked at lower Manhattan out the window.

-I assumed I had heard Mike in the shower earlier, but I rushed to Mike and Elena’s bedroom and hollered for him.
-No response at first, so I kept hollering, ‘Mike, Mike are you in there?’
-Finally, Mike responded with an attitude that he was still in bed because he was so hungover.
+Panicked, I assumed I had heard Mike leave earlier.
+But I rushed to Mike and Elena’s bedroom and hollered for him.
+No response at first, so I kept hollering, ‘Mike, are you in there?’
+Finally, Mike replied with an attitude that he was still in bed because he was hungover.

 It was Elena I had heard in the shower earlier.
 Her daily destination was the train station in the basement of the World Trade Center.
 She worked adjacent to the World Trade Center at One Liberty Plaza and had been alerted to the first tower being hit just prior to departing the train station in Hoboken.
 She turned around and headed back to the apartment.
 I will never forget how extreme the emotion was as she rushed in and thanked us for keeping Mike up so late.